curl/curl-www/README.md

 # curl-www

-This is (most of) the curl.se web site contents.
+This is (most of) the curl.se website contents.
 It mostly builds static HTML files that are preprocessed.

 ## Prerequisites

-The web site is a on old custom made setup that mostly builds static HTML files from a set of source files using (GNU) `make`.
+The website is a on old custom made setup that mostly builds static HTML files from a set of source files using (GNU) `make`.
 The sources files are preprocessed with what is basically a souped-up C preprocessor called `fcpp` and a set of `perl` scripts.
 The manpages get converted to HTML with